Ilhasoft/bothub-webapp/CONTRIBUTING.md

 To keep the `staging branch` in a releasable state, breaking changes and experimental features must be gated behind a feature flag.

 #### New Feature
-Use this flag to create a branch for news features
+Use this flag to create a branch for new features
  - `feature/feature_name`

 #### Bug fix